-We are often puzzled that on some certain weekend all the inns in Woodstock seem to be completely booked, and yet the October Country Inn is not close to capacity.
+We are often puzzled that on some certain weekend all the inns in Woodstock seem to be completely booked, and yet the October Country Inn is not close to capacity (check us out).
 Not that Woodstock isn’t worthy of such attention, it’s a charming small New England village.
 There are good restaurants, sidewalk cafes, and plenty of shops and galleries all within walking distance from any of several inns that are located within the village.
 But then what?
 After you’ve spent a half-day wandering the village, you will want more; and more is available, but it’s outside of Woodstock village.
 It requires getting in your car and driving to one or another of the many, many points of interest in the greater Woodstock area.

 At this point, staying at an inn within the Village has lost its home field advantage.
 You’ve already exhausted all that’s within walking distance.
 So why not meet Chuck and Edie, and stay at the October Country Inn in Bridgewater Corners?
 It’s in the adjoining town of Bridgewater.
 In fact, the Woodstock town line is in the middle of Bridgewater.
 The October Country Inn is slightly more than one mile outside of Woodstock’s town line.
 Truth be told, we know the answer.
 It’s because you didn’t know about us.
 You are not in on the best kept secret in the greater Woodstock area.
 It’s not your fault.
 The system is set up to key on location, and Woodstock has become a name destination.
 You would have to be some kind of black-belt, travel master to be able to pierce the search-engine veil of mystery to get a complete view of the area you are interested in visiting.